 A quick look around will tell anyone this is the season to plant.

-We've had our cold weather and yes, the rain has slowed most farmers down, but the Sun shines a little longer and hotter each day and the green has bloomed strong.
-Even city folk can look around and see it is Spring and that means it is the time to plant.
+We've had our cold weather and yes, the rain has slowed most farmers down, but the Sun shines a little longer and stronger each day and the green has come on strong.
+Even city folk can look around and see it is spring and that means it is the time to plant.

 The same holds true for economic development.

-We are pleased to hear hints of more economic development news in the region and continue to hear rumblings of possible development at empty store fronts downtown.
-We need to promote Clarksdale as the Delta’s Rising Star, blessed with a solid economic base.
-Yes, the tourists have gone away for a season, but this is the birthplace of the Blues and that will never change – they will be back.
+We are pleased to hear of all the economic development news in the region and continue to hear rumblings of possible development at empty store fronts and industrial sites.

 Farmers will tell you planting is hard work.
 There is soil to be tilled, seed to be set and weeds to be fought.